michael105/michael105.github.io/aboutme.md

 ### Strengths

 * Analyzation and communication of requirements
-* Not limited to informatics with a MA in Philosophy, focuses amongst others on knowledge conceptions, formalizations, modal logic, logic and actuality
+* Not limited to informatics with a MA in Philosophy, focuses amongst others on knowledge conceptions, formalizations, modal logic, logic and actuality, ethics, history
 * Experience in teaching
 * Analytic thinking
 * Usability studies